CodingEngineer15/HeatIntegration.jl/README.md

 Please note that the code is still going through testing and optimisation to make it more user friendly and is likely to break with future update
 # The data of the streams which should be in this format [supply temperature, target temperature, Heat capacity flowrate]

-#Open up the julia shell and type in the following
+#Open up the julia shell and type in the following and provide execution permissions to files ending in .jl

 H1 = [180, 80, 20]